victorliu-sq/PaperWriting/FlashSMP.md

 3: Total GS preprocessing time is 422.633 ms
 3: GS init other data structures require 0.604446 ms
 3: StartGSParallel
-3: Time to emplace all threads is 2.141304

 3: MW:
 3: MW Copy PrefLists into GPU spends 138.682 ms
 3: MW Init RankMatrixW  in parallel on GPU spends 21.634 ms
 3: Copy back RankMatrixW to CPU spends 262.106 ms
 3: Total MW preprocessing time is 422.421 ms

 3: PMW on CPU:
 3: MW Copy PrefLists into GPU spends 138.642 ms
 3: MW Init RankMatrixW  in parallel on GPU spends 21.6345 ms
 3: Copy back RankMatrixW to CPU spends 261.955 ms
 3: Total MW preprocessing time is 422.231 ms
 3: Time to emplace all threads is 4.218036

 3: PMW on GPU:
 3: MW Copy PrefLists into GPU spends 273.747 ms
 3: MW Init RankMatrixW  in parallel on GPU spends 21.6336 ms
 3: Copy back RankMatrixW to CPU spends 0 ms
 3: Total MW preprocessing time is 295.38 ms

 3: LA:
 3: Start to Init LAZ
 3: LA Copy PrefLists into GPU spends 273.824 ms